I had just hung up the phone when the message notification came in…

 And I will always have free, high value resources and scholarships for womxn who are not in the place yet to invest, too.

-Before you criticize or shame another woman for her prices and her success, have a good, hard look at yourself in the mirror and make sure that you are coming from a clean place.
-Meaning — make sure your own fears, jealousies and projections about money aren’t wrapped up in your criticism.
+Before you criticize or shame another womxn for her success, have a good, hard look at yourself and make sure that you are coming from an energetically clean place.
+Meaning — make sure your own fears, jealousies, and projections about money aren’t wrapped up in your criticism.

 We need MORE financially successful womxn, not less.